cipherstash/sqltk/README.md

 `Transform`

-`sqlparser-ast-toolkit` provides no mechanism to mutate the AST during traversal.
+`sqltk` provides no mechanism to mutate the AST during traversal.
 Instead, this crate provides a means to describe edits as values and to collect those edits during traversal.

 The `Transform` visitor can build a new AST by traversing the existing AST and copying it to a new one while applying edits.